 The Entity shall specify in its Certification Practice Statement compliance with each of the following applicable requirements and consistent with WEQ-021-3.7 and REQ.19.3.2.:

-Where the M&V calculation includes variable load equipment or equipment whose operation is time-dependent or weather-dependent, the Energy Efficiency Baseline conditions shall be calculated for each hour across the applicable measurement duration consistent with WEQ-021.3.10 and REQ.19.3.5.
+Where the M&V calculation includes variable load equipment or equipment whose operation is time-dependent or weather-dependent, the Energy Efficiency Baseline conditions shall be calculated for each hour [not sure we see this “each hour” granularity requirement in the referenced NAESB Standards/Practices] across the applicable measurement duration consistent with WEQ-021.3.10 and REQ.19.3.5.

 Where the M&V calculation results from measurement of variable load equipment or equipment whose operation is time-dependent or weather-dependent and where the Energy Efficiency Baseline conditions are calculated using historical hourly load or output data, the Entity shall demonstrate that it shall meet the Statistical Significance and Statistical Sampling requirements consistent with WEQ-021-3.8 and REQ.19.3.3, respectively.

-Where the Energy Efficiency Baseline conditions are calculated Ex-Ante using an average of historical hourly load data over some period that occurred prior to application of the Energy Efficiency measure, product or service, the Entity shall demonstrate and verify that its M&V process provides for coincident operating conditions existing during the applicable measurement period.
-The operating conditions during the period establishing the Energy Efficiency Baseline, shall be, to the extent possible, coincident to the operating conditions of those performance hours that are observed after the Energy Efficiency measure, product or service is installed.
+Where the Energy Efficiency Baseline conditions are calculated Ex-Ante using an average of historical hourly load data over some period that occurred prior to application of the Energy Efficiency measure, product or service, the Entity shall demonstrate and verify that its M&V process provides for coincident (to the extent reasonably possible) operating conditions existing during the applicable measurement period.
+The operating conditions during the period establishing the Energy Efficiency Baseline, shall be, to the extent reasonably possible, coincident to the operating conditions of those performance hours that are observed after the Energy Efficiency measure, product or service is installed.

 Where the Energy Efficiency measures, products or services involve replacement of existing and operating equipment, including those within or beyond than their effective useful life, the Energy Efficiency Baseline conditions shall be either (i) the Ex-Ante load (MW) of that operating equipment during such equipment removal or reduced use; or (ii) the nameplate rating of the equipment that meets the level of efficiency required by applicable state code, federal product efficiency standard, or standard practice, whichever of (i) or (ii) is most stringent as specified by the Governing Documents of the regulating authority.